valleyceo/code_journal/readme.md

 │   ├── d.
 Other - Math - Nth Digit.py
 │   ├── d.
 Other - Math - Number of Digit One.py
 │   ├── d.
 Other - Math - Rotate Function.py
+│   ├── d.
+Other - Math - Sum of Numbers with Units Digit K.py
 │   └── d.
 Other - Valid Number.py
 └── n.
 Parallel Computing
     ├── Template